Psychic reading

 Psychic reader booth at a fair.

 A psychic reader booth at a local farmers' market.

 A psychic reading is a specific attempt to discern information through the use of heightened perceptive abilities, or natural extensions of the basic human senses of sight, sound, touch, taste and instinct.
-These natural extensions are claimed to be clairvoyance (vision), clairsentience (feeling), claircognisance (factual knowing) and clairaudience (hearing) and the resulting statements made during such an attempt.
+These natural extensions are claimed to be clairvoyance (vision), clairsentience (feeling), claircognisance (factual knowing), clairaudience (hearing), clairgustance (taste) and clairgustance (smell) and the resulting statements made during such an attempt.

+Working psychics and intuitives (and psychic mediums) also consider a 'mediumistic channel' as a data source, which is described often as a flow of information coming in quickly, which then orders into one or a number of the senses above.

 The term is commonly associated with paranormal-based consultation given for a fee in such settings as over the phone, in a home, or at psychic fairs.
 Though psychic readings are controversial and a focus of skeptical inquiry, a popular interest in them persists.
 Extensive experimentation to replicate psychic results in laboratory conditions have failed to find any precognitive phenomena in humans.
 A cold reading technique allows psychics to produce seemingly specific information about an individual from social cues and broad statements.